KoomeKelvin/Chamaoperatordd/README.md

 -**Send reminders for pending work**
 - **Keep a track of achievements**

-## Ours will be a valuable tool, we will ship out for 100/- per user and 1000/- for teams monthly
+## Ours will be a valuable tool, we will ship out for free per user and 1000/- for teams monthly